openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The OP MAY combine aggregated and distributed claims with `verified_claims` attested by itself.

+If `verified_claims` elements are contained in multiple places of a response, e.g. in the ID token and a embedded aggregated claim, the RP MUST preserve the claims source as context of the particular `verified_claims` element.

 Note: any assertion provided by an OP or AS including aggregated or distributed claims MAY contain multiple instances of the same End-User claim.
+It is up to the RP to decide how to process those different instances.

 # Requesting Verified Claims